 Coordination

 Navigant will coordinate with the evaluation teams from other utilities on any issues relevant to this program.
-Specifically, as this is a coordinated program with Nicor Gas and PGL and NSG, the evaluation team will coordinate closely with the gas utilities on issues common to this program.
+Specifically, as this is a coordinated program with ComEd, Nicor Gas and PGL and NSG, the ComEd evaluation team will coordinate closely with the gas utilities on issues common to this program.
 The evaluation activities and timing for each utility evaluation are the same for all utilities.
 Additionally, Navigant will solicit feedback from and coordinate with the Income Qualified Energy Efficiency Advisory Committee.
 Ameren does not currently offer an income eligible new construction program; however, we will coordinate on any issues which are common to the evaluation where applicable.

 Evaluation Research Topics